How to Become a Surgeon

 FAQs: Becoming a Surgeon

-Here are some answers to the most frequently asked questions about becoming a surgeon.
+Here are some answers to the most frequently asked questions about what you need to do to be a surgeon.

 You should pursue a career in surgery if you have a strong passion and determination for the specialty.

-2. How Long Does It Take To Become A Surgeon?
+2. How Long Does It Take to Start a Career as a Surgeon?

 Depending on the specialty, a surgical residency can take 5-7 years to complete.